-Riding our trails has an inherent degree of risk, which can be easily reduced thorugh careful planning and good decision making.
-It doesnt take long to plan. you can read and download the NZ Mountain Safety Council Activity Guide HERE and ask yourself the following questions:
+Riding our trails has an inherent degree of risk, which can be easily reduced through careful planning and good decision making.
+It doesn't take long to plan. you can read and download the NZ Mountain Safety Council Activity Guide HERE and ask yourself the following questions:

 What should you take: New Zealand, in particular Queenstown weather is very changeable.
 Even you set out in the sunshine and there is no rain in the forecast it’s not uncommon to have an isolated shower or even a snow storm.
 Make sure you take rain protection and extra layers you can put on if it gets cold.
 Having the right supplies means that you’re more likely to remain warm, comfortable and safe for the duration of your ride.

 There are a few other essentials you should have on you for multi day rides:

 A comfortable backpack.
 About 30L is the largest you’d want to carry, and you could also look to place gear on your bike with a frame bag or seat pack

 Food and water – take more than you think you’ll need.
 Yes there is plenty of places to refill and refuel, however there are some long stretches without to